Jury selection: Criticism

 Jury packing is "illegally or corruptly influencing a jury by making available for jury service persons known to be biased or partial in a particular case to be tried".
 The term also is applied pejoratively to jury selection procedures which are legal but perceived as unfair.
 In the nineteenth century, the prosecution had unlimited peremptory challenges in England and Ireland, whereas the defence were limited to six in England or 20 in Ireland.
 Peter O'Brien as Crown Prosecutor during the Irish Land War was nicknamed "Peter the Packer" by supporters of the Irish Land League.
-The pool from which a jury panel is selected may not have the same demographics as the general population; until the nineteenth century or later in many jurisdictions, jury service, as with the electoral franchise, was restricted to male property owners.
+The pool from which a jury panel is selected may not have the same demographics as the general population; until the nineteenth century or later in multiple jurisdictions, jury service, as with the electoral franchise, was restricted to male property owners.

 In three studies of legal authoritarianism, attitudes toward psychiatrists, and attitude toward the insanity defense were examined as predictors of conviction-proneness in insanity defense cases.
-Some experts believe that 85% of cases litigated are won or lost in the jury selection phase.
+According to Fahringer (1994), 85% of cases litigated are won or lost in the jury selection phase.